Earth Science and Society

 The department encourages fieldwork and collaborative research with Earth Science and Geography faculty.
 Recent examples include investigation of climate change and environmental impact in the Hudson Valley, and land-use studies using geographic information systems (GIS).

 Students interested in exploring the Earth Science and Society major are encouraged to enroll in the core introductory courses: Earth Science 151; “The Solid Earth”, which covers the physical geology of our planet, Earth Science 153; “The Fluid Earth”, an exploration of the ocean, atmosphere, and climate system, and Geography 102; “Global Geography,” which explores the historically formed spatial patterns and relationships between human societies and the environment as well as social inequalities among different groups.
 Such courses give students a taste of the inter-disciplinary courses available in the Earth Science and Society Program.
+Students who are interested in declaring Earth Science and Society Major are encouraged to talk to the chair of the department or consult with the academic interns.
+Students will have two advisers, one from ESCI and one from GEOG.

 Courses and Requirements